DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 Intervention policy optimization is extremely complex.
 The following tips describe reasons why your optimization may fail and how get a successful optimization.
 When you encounter failures, repeat as necessary and try combinations of these tips.

 ### Optimal intervention policy is out of bounds

-Try the following:
+If the optimal intervention policy is out of bounds, try:

-- Expand the bounds for your intervention policy
+- Expanding the bounds for your intervention policy.
+- Using a different initial guess for the interventions.

+### Optimization not satisfying set constraints

+> `lowest_optimization_result: message: Did not converge to a solution satisfying the constraints.
+See maxcv for magnitude of violation`

+This error message means that the optimizer didn't find a feasible solution within the bounds for the interventions, the risk bound is too strict to satisfy, or the optimizer ran out of resources (stopped too early).

+To address this:

+- Check if the threshold value is appropriate for given problem.
 - Use a different initial guess for the interventions.

-### Optimaization not satisfying set constraints
-The other issue one could encounter is the following message:
-`lowest_optimization_result: message: Did not converge to a solution satisfying the constraints.
-See maxcv for magnitude of violation.` This message means that the optimizer did not find a feasible solution within the set bounds for the interventions or the risk bound is too strict to staisfy or the optimizer ran out of resources (stopped too early).
-Try the following:
-- Check if the threshold value is appropriate for given problem
-- Use a different initial guess for the interventions
-- Increase `Maxiter` and `Maxfeval` to provide more time for the optimizer to converge
+- Increase **Maxiter** and **Maxfeval** to provide more time for the optimizer to converge.
-- Increase `Number of samples` to improve accuracy of Monte Carlo risk estimation
+- Increase the **Number of samples** to improve accuracy of Monte Carlo risk estimation.

 ### Seeing yellow

-If the results of your optimization look close to successful but aren't quite there yet, try increasing:
+If the results of your optimization look close to successful but aren't quite there yet:

-- Rerun the simulation only with the intervention set to the optimal value and with *more number of samples*
+- Rerun the simulation with the intervention set to the optimal value and an increased **Number of samples**.
-- `Maxiter` and `Maxfeval`.
+- Increase **Maxiter** and **Maxfeval**.

 ### Double check your inputs

 - Does your model configuration have the correct parameter values and initial states?
 Are the distributions around your uncertain parameters reasonable or too large?
-- As a sanity check, remove or tighten unnecessary sources of uncertainty.
+- As a check, remove or tighten unnecessary sources of uncertainty.
 For example, if the default configuration of a SEIR model includes substantial uncertainty in the initial infectious population, try setting a fixed number of infectious individuals initially.
-This can help you investigate how changing the tranmission rate impacts infections and discover a successful optimization.
+This can help you investigate how changing the transmission rate impacts infections and discover a successful optimization.
 - Is the proposed intervention policy correct?
 Does the parameter you are intervening have the intended effect on the state variable of interest?

-**Simulate the model with your proposed intervention applied as a check and compare the results:** Thicker solid lines represent the *mean trajectory* of the simulations, while the optimization focuses on "worst case scenarios" defined by your *risk tolerance*.
+**Simulate the model with your proposed intervention applied as a check and compare the results**: Thicker solid lines represent the *mean trajectory* of the simulations, while the optimization focuses on "worst case scenarios" defined by your *risk tolerance*.
 Even if the peak of the intervened simulations is close to your desired threshold value, the range of all simulations (shown in lighter gray or green) can be much wider.
 Asking that the threshold not be exceeded in 95% of simulations is different than it might appear, as the mean being close to the threshold doesn't fully account for the variability, as shown below.

 ![Intervened samples](../img/config-and-intervention/optimization/intervened_samples.png)